secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/index.html.md

 1. FMM will ping FMC to create epic and sub-issues (linked in [epic code](/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/#virtual-workshop-epic-code)).
 1. Once the FMC has created the sub-issues they are responsible for (broken out in the epic code), they will then ping the FMM to create any of the optional sub-issues they may require (also broken out in the epic code).
 1. FMC and FMM will assign the due dates for their appropriate sub-issues according to the [SLA workback schedule](https://docs.google.com/spreadsheets/d/1YXriQ1clvYyBn-TDbbCVvNP6NEbrAF-0w6tIHKhDeZM/edit#gid=1983708280)
-1. Once Verticurl creates the landing page, they will ping the FMM to review.
+1. Once Marketing Ops creates the landing page, they will ping the FMM to review.
 Once the landing page is live, the FMM will ping the FMC to add the workshop to the GitLab Events Page utilizing this [step by step guide](/handbook/marketing/events/#how-to-add-events-to-aboutgitlabcomevents).
 FMC also to make sure the landing page is linked in the epic.
 1. FMM to create the [Template for Certification of Completion](https://drive.google.com/drive/u/0/folders/1D9ReKCU7dhbHbkLotKgh4D7dZZ9m2IHS)
 1. Note about Optional Issues:
    - For workshop design requests, you have the option of opening a [Marketing Design Request](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues/new?issuable_template=request-design-general) or utilizing [Canva](https://www.canva.com/design/DAD-xgXwnrk/8irvi2Qv08B1riRCt7EEoQ/view?utm_conte